+Differences among genotypes altered species interaction patterns to create nestedness.
+Simulated tree phenotypes (Fig. 3a) produced significant variation in community composition in the simulated communities (Fig. 3b).

-Genetic variationNestedness of simulated communities increased with the effect of genotypeThe variation of simulated communities increased non-linearly across each of the eight levels of community level effecteffect of genetic variationvariation (Fig. 3333The non-linear trend was the result of the power scaling of the co-efficient that determines selection.
+Nestedness of simulated communities increased with the strength of selection?. genotype. .
+The variation of simulated communities increased non-linearly across each of the eight levels of selectionselectionselectionselectionselection (i.e., the magnitude of the genetic effecteffecteffecteffecteffect) on nestedness (Fig. 4).
+The3).
+Note that the non-linear, exponential, trend in the effect of selection was the result of the power scaling of the co-efficient that determines selection.